Director is a monitoring and troubleshooting console for XenApp and XenDesktop.

 - Read rights in all Active Directory forests to be searched (see Advanced configuration).

-- Configured Delegated Administrator roles (see Delegated Administration and Director).
+- Configure Delegated Administrator roles (see Delegated Administration and Director).

 - To shadow users, administrators must be configured using a Microsoft group policy for Windows Remote Assistance.
 In addition: